jollySleeper/Priconf/README.md

 ## 🗑️ Uninstall

 If you decide to uninstall, we're sorry to hear that `priconf` didn't meet your expectations.
 We appreciate your feedback.
-To uninstall, head to `about:addons` in Firefox Browser and remove the the Priconf addon installed.
+To uninstall, head to `about:addons` in Firefox Browser and remove the the Priconf add-on installed.
 Also, delete the Priconf folder using `rm -r priconf` command.

 ## 🐛 Bugs or Requests